Leonberg

-Leonberg is most famous for its picturesque market square, the centuries-old annual horse market, its past role as the seat of one of Württemberg's first parliaments, and the Pomeranzen Garden – Germany's only remaining terraced garden which dates back to the late Renaissance.
+Leonberg is most famous for its picturesque market square, the centuries-old annual horse market, its past role as the seat of one of Württemberg's first parliaments, and the Pomeranzen Garden – Germany's only remaining terraced garden, which dates back to the late Renaissance.

 Geography

 Leonberg lies on the east bank of the Glems River on the lower slopes of a prominent hill known locally as Engelberg (literally: "Angel Hill").
 The Glems flows into Leonberg from the southeast before turning northwest until it reaches the district of Eltingen.
 Here, it turns northeast into the western part of the old town, carving its way along the valley to the district of Höfingen before flowing northeast towards Ditzingen.
-For administrative purposes, the northern districts of Höfingen and Gebersheim belong to Strohgäu.
+The northern districts of Höfingen and Gebersheim belong to Strohgäu for administrative purposes.

 Neighbouring towns

 Leonberg is surrounded by these communities (clockwise, starting from the north):

 Ditzingen and Gerlingen (districts of Ludwigsburg), Stuttgart, and then the Böblingen rural districts of Magstadt, Renningen, and Rutesheim.